 Course Description Awareness

-The Bureau of Standards and Instructional Support in the Florida Department of Education is excited to announce the continuation of Florida’s Course Description Awareness event on October 1st, 2018.
+The Bureau of Standards and Instructional Support in the Florida Department of Education is excited to announce the continuation of Florida’s Course Description Awareness event on October 1st, 2019.
 This event is devoted to spreading awareness and celebrating the content of Florida’s K-12 courses.
-The Course Description Awareness event will highlight the exciting challenges students face, and overcome, in courses due to the alignment with Florida’s rigorous standards.
-Furthermore, increased awareness of course and standards alignment will enhance classroom teachers’ instructional practices.
+The Course Description Awareness event highlights the exciting challenges students face, and overcome, in courses due to the alignment with Florida’s rigorous standards.
+Furthermore, increased awareness of course and standards alignment enhance's classroom teachers’ instructional practices.

 As part of the Course Description Awareness, Florida teachers will be awarded Open Badge micro-credentials in recognition of their participation.
 Micro-credentials are an increasingly popular method to display achievements and skills in which a person demonstrates competency.
 Digital “badges” are portable with verified, embedded information as evidence of the demonstrated skills and achievements.
 We are excited to provide a visual, digital representation to participants.
 Displaying these badges will spread awareness concerning the importance of course descriptions and their utilization when planning for instruction within Florida’s classrooms.